AshuAhlawat/CSULB-RAGBot/README.md

 # FLOW

 - Take input question, retrieve using k=5 from chromadb, map the blocks to the website they were retrieved from.
+- now first pass the url and the first 100 words of the local document to a llm and ask it to predict if the retrieved data is relevant
-- Get the latest data from the website, and use it to re-index those blocks, and delete the older ones
+- Get the latest data from the url's that were deemed relvant, and use it to re-index those blocks, and replace the older ones
 - Pass the data retrieved into context, and try to answer the question by supplementing from context.
 - For any follow up questions, use only the context present unless some other data is needed